gsferreira/gsferreira.github.com/src/archive/2024/building-serverless-apis-with-aws-lambda-and-dynamodb-in-dotnet/index.md

 }
 ```

 Let's explain what we did here.
-First, we specified the serializer to be used from AWS for our Lambdas.
-Then, we created a client that we will use to connect to AWS using the credentials created before.
-We connected to the Products table created, and in our Function, we added a new product to the database.
+1. We specified the serializer to be used from AWS for our Lambdas.
+2. We created a client that we will use to connect to AWS using the credentials created before.
+3. We connected to the `Products` table created, and in our Function, we added a new product to the database.

+### Deploying the Lambda

 To test this, we need to deploy our Lambda to AWS.
 To do this, you need to run:

 ```shell
 dotnet lambda package